 The trail starts very steep but then levels out as you make your way up.
 There are ropes at the beginning of the trail to help you hike the steep hills.

-The trail is only 0.8 miles one way, so it’s not bad at all.
+The trail is only 0.8 miles one way, so it’s not bad at all, however, it does have some steep sections.
 Just take your time and pace yourself.
 Feel free to take as many breaks as possible while enjoying the gorgeous views all around you.
 Remember, it’s not a race!

 The trails are not well maintained, but they are relatively clean and easy to navigate, partly because of the number of people who hike here.